kauri-io/archive/docs/ETHDenver/bzx-the-decentralized-margin-lending-protocol-at-ethdenver.md

 ---
 title: Bzx - the Decentralized Margin Lending Protocol at ETHDenver
 summary: bZx is a fully decentralized protocol for margin lending and margin trading on the Ethereum blockchain.
 It is a financial primitive, a fundamental building block of the decentralized finance software stack.
 The bZx protocol works alongside exchange protocols like 0x and KyberNetwork to allow critical functionalities like shorting and leverage.
-You can understand the bZx stack in terms of two layers  the base layer and the liquidation layer.
+You can understand the bZx stack in terms of two layers- the base layer and the liquidation layer.
 The base layer of the protocol is a series of smart con
 authors:
   - KyleKistner (@bzx)
 date: 2019-02-11